chgies/GFSLT-VLP/README.md

 ## Citation

-If you find our work useful for your project, please consider citing the paper:
+If you find their work useful for your project, please consider citing their paper:

 ```bibtex
 @InProceedings{Zhou_2023_ICCV,